Nuneaton: Railway

 The town has two railway stations.
 The main Nuneaton railway station, located near the town centre, is an important railway junction and is served by the West Coast Main Line running from London to the North West, the cross-country Birmingham to Peterborough Line and by a line to Coventry via Bedworth.
 A new railway station at Bermuda Park was opened south of the town centre in 2016 on the line towards Coventry, as part of the NUCKLE (Nuneaton, Coventry, Kenilworth and Leamington) rail upgrade scheme.

 Historically, Nuneaton was also served by Chilvers Coton station, Abbey Street station and Stockingford station.
 Chilvers Coton station was located on the Coventry line, a short distance north of the new Bermuda Park station, and was closed in 1965.
 Abbey Street station and Stockingford station were on the line towards Birmingham and were both closed in 1968.
 In January 2017, there were proposals to open a new station at Stockingford, at a different location from the former one, which could open by 2023.
 Warwickshire County Council have also proposed a new Nuneaton Parkway station between Nuneaton and Hinckley, which could open by 2034.

 Bus

 The principal operator around Nuneaton is Stagecoach in Warwickshire and the depot is located next to the fire station on Newtown Road, just west from the bus station.
-Arriva Midlands also operate a number of routes around Nuneaton with buses running to Tamworth, Hinckley, Barwell, Leicester.
-MIRA, and Coventry.
-Arriva Midlands also operate service 78 to Walsgrave Hospital, a service operated by Travel de Courcey until the company entered administration in 2020.
+Arriva Midlands also operate a number of routes around Nuneaton with buses running to Tamworth, Hinckley, Barwell, Leicester, and MIRA.
+Stagecoach Midlands now operate to Walsgrave Hospital, on 74 and 78 former ex services operated by Travel de Courcey until the company entered administration in 2020.

 In January 2020 NX Coventry announced an extension to Nuneaton on their 20 route from Coventry to Bedworth.